AndrejOrsula/ign_moveit2_examples/README.md

 | :-----------------------------------------------------------------------------------------------------------------------------------------------------------------: | :----------------------------------------------------------------------------------------------------------------------------------------------------------------: |
 |                                                                            Follow Target                                                                            |                                                                            Throw Object                                                                            |

-At the time of writing these, there are no official Python bindings for MoveIt 2.
+At the time of writing these examples, there were no official Python bindings for MoveIt 2.
 Therefore, [pymoveit2](https://github.com/AndrejOrsula/pymoveit2) module is employed as the MoveIt 2 interface in all Python examples.

 ## Instructions

-### Requirements

-- **OS:** Ubuntu 20.04 (Focal)
-  - Other distributions might work (not tested).

 ### Dependencies